hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Purpose: To see whether mistaken belief is sufficient to explain the sharing of misinformation.

 - Procedure: 1015 participants recruited through Amazon Mechanical Turk.
-Participants are presented headline, lead sentence, and images for 36 news stories obtained from social media.
+Participants are presented with headlines, lead sentences, and images for 36 news stories obtained from social media.
 Half of these stories were entirely false and the other half are true.
 Half of the headlines are favorable to Democrats and the other half favorable to Republicans.
-Participants were randomly assigned to decide either the veracity of the headline they see (accuracy condition) or their intention to share the story (sharing condition).
+Participants were randomly assigned to decide either the veracity of the headline they saw (accuracy condition) or their intention to share the story (sharing condition).

 - Results:

   - In the accuracy condition, true headlines are rated as accurate significantly more often than false headlines.
-Whereas politically concordant headlines are rated as accurate more than than politically discordant headlines, this difference stemming from political alignment is significantly smaller than the veracity-driven difference.
+Whereas politically concordant headlines are rated as accurate more than politically discordant headlines, this difference stemming from political alignment is significantly smaller than the veracity-driven difference.

-  - In the sharing condition, difference in sharing intention based on political alignment is significantly larger than the veracity-driven difference.
+  - In the sharing condition, the difference in sharing intention based on political alignment is significantly larger than the veracity-driven difference.

   - Across conditions: the effect of headline veracity is significantly larger in the accuracy condition than in the sharing condition; the effect of political alignment is significantly larger in the sharing condition than in the accuracy condition.